 Backstory and Context

-Under the guidance of Leonard Riggleman, the school’s 19th president, the college went from the depths of the Depression to a fully accredited institution located on a growing campus.
+Morris Harvey went from the depths of the Depression to a fully accredited institution located on a growing campus.
+This period of growth occurred under the guidance of Leonard Riggleman, the school's 19th president.
 In a major decision that saw the board of trustees reverse itself three times within one week, the college accepted an invitation from the Charleston Education Center and opened in temporary quarters in downtown Charleston on September 11, 1935.

 On September 8, 1947, the University moved to the south bank of the Kanawha River, its current location.
 At the time the campus consisted of five government surplus buildings, three barracks-type buildings, a Quonset hut, small frame building and a cafeteria/assembly hall.

 The small, private Morris Harvey College became University of Charleston in 1978.
+This was due to the switch from a seminary school to a college with various academic programs.
 Under the capable leadership of President Ed Welch, UC has continued to experience growth and significant changes.
 In 2000, the University initiated the Independent College Enterprise which provides shared academic and administrative computing hardware to eight schools in four states.
 The school now offers graduate education in pharmacy and business.